 Driving during the winter season is a whole new ball game, and you should improvise your roadside emergency kit accordingly throughout the year to make sure you are prepared for the worst once the snowy weather hits.

-No one enjoys being stuck on the side of the road trying to diagnose the issue of their car, but being prepared with the proper supplies needed to get you back on track can make all the difference in relying on a costly tow-truck and mechanic and getting stranded for hours.
+No one enjoys having to pull over on the side of the highway trying to diagnose the issue of their car, but being prepared with the proper supplies needed to get you back on track can make all the difference in relying on a costly tow-truck and mechanic and getting stranded for hours.

 While the contents of your roadside safety kit may vary depending on your climate and location, having jumper cables, a tool kit, a first-aid kit, road flares, roadmaps, a flashlight, and a spare tire with jack and wheel wrench are the essential items every vehicle should have at all times.